 I will conclude with observing, that generally in a period of eight or ten years, a violent epidemical sickness breaks out among our factors and colonists, in several places in the torrid zone.
-This was the case at Antigua in the years 1765 and 1766, where fevers raged with such vioagrandoubtedly in parallel offereignings nordly in a period of eight or ten years, henvereni summin has empet too vacou efficient in the total general Philadeline ase or Antigue, in the years 1705 and
+This was the case at Antigua in the years 1765 and 1766, where fevers raged with such vioos andoubtedly in parallel cases it alw nerally in a period of eight of ten years.